WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/A-simple-task.md

 - [ ] For any time based events or dynamic interactive content, can the timing be adjusted or (ideally) disabled?

 #### Sighted person using voice control

 - [ ] Do all interactive elements have visible text labels?

 #### Visually impaired person using screen magnification

-- [ ] How does the content reflow in landscape orientation for Desktop at 200%?
-At 400%?
-- [ ] How does the content reflow in landscape orientation for Mobile at 200%?
-At 400%?
-- [ ] How does the content reflow in portrait orientation for Mobile at 200%?
-At 400%?
+- [ ] How does the page look in portrait orientation for Mobile at 320px wide?
+- [ ] Are there any components that would require horizontal scrolling at this width?
+Are there any alternatives?

 #### Visually impaired person using a screen reader